top of page

 • Traveling Companions- In the early years of migration, many families traveled in groups.
 Safety in numbers with known persons can help you trace your ancestors to their home village or from one location to another.

-• Persons Buried Nearby - Persons buried near each other MAY suggest a close relationship with each other.
-In my lecture, Synergizing Seven Sources to Solve Genealogy Mysteries, I share how to unrelated men are buried in a third man’s plot.
+• Persons Buried Nearby - Persons buried near each other MAY suggest a close relationship.
+In my lecture, Synergizing Seven Sources to Solve Genealogy Mysteries, I share how two unrelated men are buried in a third man’s plot.

 • Persons in a legal case - Many court cases are between parties that are familiar with each other.
 If your ancestor is listed in a suit, research their co-defendants, co-plaintiffs, and even the opposing party.
 How are they connected to each other?

-Do not to get lost in the associates jungle of fellow church members, classmates, teammates, miltiary unit members, people lodging in the same home.
+Do not get lost in the associates jungle of fellow church members, classmates, teammates, military unit members, and people lodging in the same home.

 Why?

-Do you have a close relationship with all of these persons?
+Do you have a close relationship with all of these people?

 Would you suggest your descendants research everyone in your congregation or synagogue to learn more about you?